chaitin/strapdown-zeta/README.md

-# Strapdown-Zeta - Git-powered Wiki for Hackers!
+# Strapdown-Zeta - Git powered Wiki for Hackers!

 Strapdown-Zeta is a git-powered wiki system for hackers, derived from [strapdown.js](http://strapdownjs.com/) project.